SofyaRabinovich/Heart-Disease/README.md

 When a person comes to the doctor, the first step is the risk assessment, where a GP asks about your medical and family history, checks blood pressure, and does a blood test to check the cholesterol levels.
 Any further tests include: ECG, exercise stress test, X-rays, echocardiogram, coronary angiography, radionuclide tests, MRI scans, CT scans.

-<p align="center">Aim of the project is to train different machine learning algorithms and assess their accuracy.
+# Aim of the project
+To visualise data and train different machine learning algorithms (MLAs) and assess their accuracy.

-Objectives:
+# Objectives:

 1. Investigate correlation between variables

 2. Divide data into training and test sets

-3. Train MLAs</p>
+3. Train MLAs